 Let us Help you Kick the Habit

 Tobacco use is the leading cause of preventable death and disease in the country.
 Each year in the United States, about 480,000 people die as a result of smoking.
 This is about one in every five deaths.
-In fact, smoking causes more deaths than HIV, drug abuse, alcohol, car accidents, and firearm-related incidents combined.
+In fact, smoking causes more deaths than HIV, drug abuse, alcohol, car accidents, and firearm-related incidents all combined.

-Sunset Health offers no-cost Smoking Cessation classes and resources to help you quit smoking.
+Sunset Health offers no-cost Smoking Cessation classes and available resources to help you quit smoking.
 This program includes the following sessions:

 - Session 1: Understanding How and Why